Road Warriors for Fraternity

 I will be a happy road warrior.

 If I get pushed to the brink, I will call a timeout.
+They need me to be wise – not an exhausted jerk.

-As Hunter Thompson put it, everyone needs psychic anchors in their life, and I will find mine.
-Be it church, or Mad Men on Sunday nights, or the cheesy hashbrown casserole at Cracker Barrel.
+anchors in their life, and I will find mine.
+Be it church, or Mad Men on Sunday

-I will learn to push and challenge.
-I will develop the rare skill of being the “lovable tough guy.”
-That may take more than a month.
+rare skill of being the “lovable tough guy.”
+That may take more than a

 I will work my tail off to move the needle.
 Some days it will move a mile, and most days it will move an inch.
 But it's moving.
 My fraternity cannot afford a day in which it doesn't.